Season 3, Episode 1

 Elizabeth Fenton is a professor of English at the University of Vermont.
 She is the author of Religious Liberties: Anti-Catholicism and Liberal Democracy in Nineteenth-Century US Literature and Culture, co-author, with Jared Hickman, of Americanist Approaches to The Book of Mormon, and author of Old Canaan in a New World: Native Americans and the Lost Tribes of Israel.

-Associate Professor of History at Sam Houston State Univeristy
+Associate Professor of History at Sam Houston State University

 Dr. Park is the author of American Zion: A New History of Mormonism, Kingdom of Nauvoo: The Rise and Fall of a Religious Empire on the American Frontier, as well as American Nationalisms: Imagining Union in the Age of Revolutions.
 Dr. Park has become a national voice for issues concerning American religion and politics.
 He has written op-eds and essays for Washington Post, Wall Street Journal, Newsweek, Time, Houston Chronicle, Slate, Religion & Politics, Talking Points Memo, Religion Dispatches, Dallas Morning News, Salt Lake Tribune, Religion News Service, and Patheos.